lh/git/readme.md

-# This is a sampel readme file
+# This is a sample readme file

 You should read me.